 Luggage and large bags are not permitted inside the Theresienwiese during Oktoberfest.
 Do not plan to bring a bag larger than 8 in x 6 in x 4 in (20 cm x 15 cm x 10 cm), otherwise it will not be permitted inside.
 Bag storage is available, for a fee, so if you do need to bring larger bags with you, you can safely store them on the premise.
 Follow signs or ask security for bag storage locations.

 Security guards outside of each beer tent will also ask to check your bags before you enter a beer tent.
 They are on the lookout for stolen items (i.e., beer steins), and other contraband.
+For more information regarding security at Oktoberfest, please visit the official Oktoberfest website.

 Looking to find the best time to go and avoid the crowds?
 Check out this Oktoberfest Barometer on the official Oktoberfest Munich website.